-If you've read our primer on what Skype is and how it works, you know that you'll mostly be using Skype not through its website, but through its desktop program or mobile application.
-However, these still make use of the Internet in order to work, so you may have some questions about how safe and secure Skype really is.
+If you've read our primer on how Skype works, you know that you'll mostly be using Skype not through its website, but through its desktop program or mobile application.
+However, these still make use of the Internet in order to work, so you may have some questions about how safe and secure it really is.
 In this article, we'll discuss a few things that Skype does to help its users stay safe, private, and secure.
 We'll also outline a few things that you can do to maintain your safety and privacy while using Skype.

 Skype is fairly private.
 You are in control of how much information you reveal about yourself.
 You can also decide who can or cannot add you as a contact, or communicate with you over Skype in any way.
 However, most people can at least find you if they know your Skype name or email address.

 Skype is indeed secure.
 It monitors users' activities to make sure they are who they say they are, and encrypts communications so that unauthorized parties can't eavesdrop on conversations.
 It also has secure payment systems in place, so you can safely use and store your credit card details.